ligerlac/tiny-imagenet/README.md

 # tiny-imagenet-torch

-A PyTorch-compatible implementation of the TinyImageNet dataset, following the pattern of torchvision datasets like MNIST and CIFAR-10.
+A PyTorch-compatible implementation of the TinyImageNet dataset, following the pattern of torchvision datasets like MNIST, FashionMNIST, and CIFAR-10.

 ## About TinyImageNet